 Initially, humans and roboti coexist successfully with the social agreement that humans make roboti and roboti serve the humans.
 However, this relationship does not last.

-As is common with many science fiction works, the robots are bad news for humankind.
+As is so often the case in science fiction, the robots are bad news for humankind.
 Bad might be an understatement.
 The roboti in R.U.R. ultimately lead to the extinction of the human race by means of a violent robot rebellion.

-It’s been nearly a century since the origin of robots.
+It’s been more than a century since the origin of robots.
 Today we create robots to perform tasks, but they’re nothing like the roboti.
 Manufacturers make use of robotic arms in factories to increase production and efficiency, but there’s no mistaking them for human beings.

 While actual robots have changed and advanced over the course of a century, the idea of what a robot can be hasn’t really changed all that much.
 The ultimate vision of a robot is something almost human and capable of thought.
 It’s this vision, first publicly voiced back in 1921, that has advanced robotic technology to give us the robots we actually have today.